mikependon/RepoDB/Docs/pages/performance.rst

 Comparisson process:

+1. Created a local database.
-1. A table named `Employee` has been created to a local machine.
+2. A table named `Employee` has been created to a local machine SQL Server database.
-2. Created a small `Console` application to `Insert` and `Query` the data.
+3. Created a small `Console` application to `Insert` and `Query` the data.
+Can be downloaded.

+**Note**: Modify the connection string to connect to your own local machine newly created test database.

 .. highlight:: sql